microsoft/genaiscript/docs/src/content/docs/reference/scripts/context.md

 })
 ```

+You can leverage the data filtering functionality
+using `parsers.tidyData` as well.

 ## Diff Definition (`defDiff`)

 It is very common to compare two piece of data and ask the LLM to analyze the differences.
 Using diffs is a great way